Koromix/rygel/web/koromix.dev/001_index.md

      Menu: Home
      Created: 2017-01-15 -->

+#goupile# Goupile

+Goupile is a **free and open-source electronic data capture** application that strives to make form creation and data entry both powerful and easy.

+Find out more on the [page dedicated to Goupile](goupile).

 #tytools# TyTools

 TyTools is a collection of **independent tools** and you only need one executable to use any of them.
 The Qt-based GUI tools are statically compiled to make that possible.

 Tool        | Type                      | Description
 ----------- | --------------------------------------------------------------------------------